odoo/documentation/content/administration/upgrade.rst

 database can be used as your main database without any issue, it is time to plan the go-live day.
 It can be planned in coordination with Odoo's upgrade support analysts, reachable via the `support page
 <https://odoo.com/help>`_.

+As the standard upgrade scripts and your database are constantly evolving, it is recommended to frequently request a new upgraded test database to ensure that the upgrade process is still successful, especially if it takes a long time to finish.
+Fully rehearsing the upgrade process the day before upgrading the production database is also recommended.

 .. important::
    - Any modification to your production database will **not** be saved during the upgrade of your